 The Speech Pathology Australia Code of Ethics outlines the principles and values speech pathologists aspire to in ethical decision making.

 Members of Speech Pathology Australia (the Association) are required to abide by the Code of Ethics within all professional activities.
-It is fundamental to the professional responsibilities of speech pathologists that we observe the highest standards of integrity and ethical principles.
+It is fundamental to the professional responsibilities of speech pathologists that they observe the highest standards of integrity and ethical principles.

 The Senior Advisor Ethics and Professional Issues provides support to members and the general public regarding ethical issues or queries, and is available to discuss the ethical and professional conduct of speech pathologists.